felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 undodgeable question: *"What the heck is DevOps, anyway?"*

 You can  probably imagine how, depending on the day, my impostor syndrome simply got out of control.
-I had started as a humble Physicist.
-I had then changed career paths after my Masters degree to become a Machine Learning scientist (out of nowhere).
-I had concluded that I was even worse at that job, so much so that my boss recommended another career change into a field I knew absolutely nothing about.
+I'd started as a humble Physicist then changed career paths after my Masters degree to become a Machine Learning scientist, out of nowhere.
+I then discovered that I was even worse at that job, so much so that my boss recommended another career change into a field I knew absolutely nothing about.
 I was rightfully terrified!